The Inner Office

 The Chief of Police is uniquely positioned to advance awareness of current and emerging public safety challenges, and to find solutions through effective leadership dynamics of engagement, collaboration, and innovation at the local, regional and state level.

-Chief Merner is fostering street-level up problem solving and communication with his officers and command staff, through time spent on the street and in the cruisers.
+Chief Newport is fostering street-level up problem solving and communication with his officers and command staff, through time spent on the street and in the cruisers.
 He believes developing the talents and potential present in each officer strengthens the entire department and greatly benefits the public safety of the City.

 The Outer Office

 Chief’s Executive Assistant manages the vibrant stream of commitments, requests, questions, and unscheduled visitors that flow into the Chief’s office every day.
 The Chief’s Executive Assistant serves in a confidential capacity in a position where no two days are alike.
 Among many other varied responsibilities, this position has primary responsibility for planning and coordination of Police Ceremonies and Memorials, and interfacing with local, state, and federal administrative personnel on behalf of the Chief.
 The position also supports the Police Commission with scheduling and posting meetings for the Commission as well as recording and publishing meeting minutes which are bound by statutory timelines.
 All email sent to email@example.com come to the Chief’s Executive Assistant for triage and dissemination.
-Chief’s Assistant generates press releases, and press conferences, writes copy and correspondence for the Chief, pursues research, manages scheduling, and executes special projects at the direction of the Chief.
-Kathleen Levesque has been in this position since 2002, supporting the tenure of six Chiefs of Police.
+Chief’s Assistant generates press releases, press conferences, writes copy and correspondence for the Chief, pursues research, manages scheduling, and executes special projects at the direction of the Chief.
+Kathleen Levesque has been in this position since 2002, supporting the tenure of seven Chiefs of Police.